 Day 6: Bantayan Island Part 1

-- Head out to North bus terminal and catch the latest bus bound to Bantayan island.
+- Head out to North bus terminal and catch the latest bus bound for Bantayan island.
 Fare is P225 for bus, P170 for van.
 Travel time is 5 hours.
 You will arrive at Hagnaya port.
-Last ferry trip to Bantayan from Hagnaya port is around 5-6PM local time.
+Last ferry trip to Bantayan from Hagnaya port is around 5:00 p.m.-6:00 p.m.
 Fare is P170.

-- In Bantayan, rent a motorbike for P300 and head out to Paradise island, a secluded beach, and enjoy the sunset.
+- In Bantayan, rent a motorbike for P300 and head out to Paradise beach and enjoy the sunset.

 - Dinner at MJ Square – an arcade of restaurants located in Santa Fe, Bantayan.